cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 Here, idU and idS are by default set to be equal to the idU and idS supplied as a
-`CredentialExtension` for the envelope; however, if no such extension were supplied,
+credential for the envelope; however, if no such credential was supplied,
-then these values are defaulted to pkU and pkS instead.
+then these values (indepedently) default to pkU and pkS instead.

 Also, note that if pkU is not contained in the envelope, then it must be computed
 from skU by the client.